telerik/winforms-docs/spread-processing/features/freeze-panes.md

 ## Freezing panes

-* __FreezePanes methods__Panes can be frozen through the ViewState property of the Worksheet.
+* __FreezePanes methods__ Panes can be frozen through the ViewState property of the Worksheet.
 It is of type WorksheetViewState and exposes the following overloads of the FreezePanes method:

-* void FreezePanes(int frozenRowsCount, int frozenColumnsCount)
+    - void FreezePanes(int frozenRowsCount, int frozenColumnsCount)

-* void FreezePanes(CellIndex fixedPaneTopLeftCellIndex, int frozenRowsCount, int frozenColumnsCount)
+    - void FreezePanes(CellIndex fixedPaneTopLeftCellIndex, int frozenRowsCount, int frozenColumnsCount)

-* void FreezePanes(CellIndex fixedPaneTopLeftCellIndex, int frozenRowsCount, int frozenColumnsCount, CellIndex scrollableTopLeftCellIndex)If the top left cell indices of the fixed pane and of the scrollable pane are not specified, it will be assumed that the top left index of the fixed pane is the current top left index of the viewport and that the scrollable pane is not scrolled.The result from the image above can be achieved with the following code:#_[C#]_
+    - void FreezePanes(CellIndex fixedPaneTopLeftCellIndex, int frozenRowsCount, int frozenColumnsCount, CellIndex scrollableTopLeftCellIndex)If the top left cell indices of the fixed pane and of the scrollable pane are not specified, it will be assumed that the top left index of the fixed pane is the current top left index of the viewport and that the scrollable pane is not scrolled.The result from the image above can be achieved with the following code:

 {{source=..\SamplesCS\RadSpreadProcessing\Features\RadSpreadProcessingFreezePanes.cs region=FreezingPanes}}
 {{source=..\SamplesVB\RadSpreadProcessing\Features\RadSpreadProcessingFreezePanes.vb region=FreezingPanes}}